MACKY41/TF2ChatBots/README.md

 # TF2ChatBots
 TF2 Character cards and avatars.
 05/06/25: This repository contains (1) a folder for full-size and alternative avatar images.
 (2) Character cards in JSON and PNG formats.
 Currently, the 9 classes are included.
+(3) Lorebook.
 Card versions:
 v1.0: Plain text.
 Very basic and compact.
 Short example dialogs.
 Maximum 2 greetings.
 v2.0: Some edits.
 W++ formatting.